 How to Make Your Own Wine Tasting Gift Set

 With so many bottles in the world to choose from, where should you start?
-The best method for making your own wine tasting gift set is to pick a specific theme for your wines to follow.
-This could be a set of wines that all have similar tasting notes, or that are made from the same grape variety.
-However, in our opinion, the best theme to follow for the holiday season is a region-based theme.
-Wines from the same region vary in taste and variety, but they often are made using a region-specific technique, or they have a similar overall ethos.
-For instance, California wines are often intensely concentrated and bold, whether they’re made from Chardonnay or Cabernet.
-This can make a gift set feel cohesive even when you include a wide range of different varieties.
+The best method for making your own wine tasting gift set is to organize it around a specific theme.
+This could be a set of wines that all have similar tasting notes or that are made from the same grape variety.
+However, the best theme to follow for the holiday season is a region-based theme.
+Wines from the same region vary in taste and variety, but they often are made using a region-specific technique or they have a similar overall ethos.
+For instance, California cult wines from Napa Valley are often intensely concentrated and bold, whether they’re made from Chardonnay or Cabernet.
+This overall theme can make a gift set feel cohesive even when you include a wide range of varieties.

-Once you’ve decided on your theme, you should include wines and snack foods that fit the theme, and that teach your gift recipient about the wine inside.
-You may decide to only include snacks made in the same region as the wine, or make educational notecards featuring tasting notes or facts about winemaking techniques.
-If you include food, be sure to pair the food with the wine–don’t serve a salty, bold salami link with delicate Pinot Gris.
+Once you’ve decided on your theme, you should include wines and snack foods that fit the theme and that pair well together.
+You may include snacks made in the same region as the wine, or pick out a specific note in the wine that matches a particular food.

 Wine Tasting Tour Options

-If you go with a region-based “wine tour” basket, you might consider one of three options: New World, Burgundy, or Bordeaux.
-The New World gift basket is perfect for wine connoisseurs who are already very familiar with French wines, and who want to sample something new or for those who love a bold, fruit-forward wine.
-The Bordeaux and Burgundy basket options are ideal for budding wine collectors who are still getting to know these two famous regions, or for any connoisseur who adores classic French offerings.
+If you go with a region-based “wine tour” gift set, you might consider one of four options for the region: California, Burgundy, Bordeaux, or Champagne.
+The California gift basket is perfect for wine connoisseurs who are already very familiar with French wines and want to sample something new or for those who love a bold, fruit-forward wine.
+The Bordeaux and Burgundy basket options are ideal for budding wine collectors who are still getting to know these two famous regions or any connoisseur who adores classic French offerings.
 When in doubt, the Champagne option will appeal to everyone from experienced wine enthusiasts to those with just a passing interest in wine.

-To make your New World wine tasting gift set, try the following wines:
+To make your California wine tasting gift set, try the following wines:

-The Bordeaux wine tasting gift set will feature wines that are a bit more subtle in flavor differences compared to the New World set.
-The goal of this gift is to show off the best producers from Bordeaux, and give your recipient the opportunity to try these rare wines firsthand.
-For the best results, you may want to choose wines from the same vintage, making it easier to detect differences in winemaking techniques and overall climate.
+The goal of this gift is to show off the best producers from Bordeaux and present your gift recipient with the opportunity to try these rare wines firsthand.
+For the best results, you may want to choose wines from the same vintage, which will make it easier to detect differences in winemaking techniques and overall climate.
 But your gift will be just as effective if you choose wines from different vintages, as long as the wines you choose are an accurate representation of that area’s signature style.
 To put together the most interesting tasting gift set, select one wine from each of the subregions below:

 To make your Bordeaux wine tasting gift set, consider the following wines:

 Like the Bordeaux gift set, a basket of Burgundy wines is a way to let your gift recipient identify and experience differences in flavor and style among the subregions of this French region.
-Starting with a light, airy Chablis, then moving from whites to reds (south to north), your gift recipient will experience the absolute best that Burgundy has to offer in a single basket.
+Starting with a light, airy Chablis, then moving from whites to reds as you travel north through the region, your gift recipient will experience the absolute best that Burgundy has to offer in a single basket.

 To make your own Burgundy wine tasting gift set, you may decide to buy the following wines: